eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 A tweet can "mention" other users, which just means including their `@handle` somewhere in the tweet.
 This will notify every mentioned user of the tweet.

+You can reply to tweets, which threads them together.
+A tweet can only have one parent (or no parent), but any number of replies.
+Everything on Twitter is thus arranged into a number of trees, where the root of the tree is a new tweet not responding to anything, and replies branch out from there.

 * A tweet that _begins_ with a mention — that is, the very first character is `@` and it's immediately followed by an extant username — won't appear on your profile on Web Twitter.
 It'll still appear on the "with replies" page.
 It'll also appear on your profile on Android Twitter, which doesn't separate replies from not.

+* A "mention" can only be an existing username.
+If "foo" is not the name of a user, then `@foo` is not a mention, and none of the rules for mentions apply.

 * A tweet that begins with a mention won't appear on the timelines of anyone who follows you, _unless_ they also follow the first person you mention.
 That is, if you tweet `@foo @bar heya`, it'll only appear on the timelines of people who follow both you and `@foo`.

 * If you put some other character before the first `@`, the previous rule no longer applies, and your tweet will appear to all your followers.
 So `.@foo @bar heya` will be visible to everyone (and show on your Web profile).
 This is called "dot-replying".
 The dot isn't actually special; it's just an easy-to-type and unobtrusive character.
 I like to use `→` or `\`.
 Some people prefer to put the mentions at the end instead, producing `heya @foo @bar`.

     Dot-replying in the middle of a tweet is not strictly necessary, but sometimes it's useful for disambiguation.
 If you're replying to `@foo`, and want to say something _about_ `@bar`, it would come out as `@foo @bar is pretty great`, which is a little difficult to read.
-Adding a dot to make `.@bar` doesn't do anything as far as Twitter is concerned, but can make it clear that `@bar` is the subject of a sentence rather than a person being talked to.
+Adding a dot to make `@foo .@bar` doesn't do anything as far as Twitter is concerned, but can make it clear that `@bar` is the subject of a sentence rather than a person being talked to.

-You can reply to tweets, which threads them together.
-A tweet can only have one parent (or no parent), but any number of replies.
-Everything on Twitter is thus arranged into a number of trees, where the root of the tree is a new tweet not responding to anything, and replies branch out from there.
+* One last visibility wrinkle: if a tweet appears in your timeline because it begins with a mention of someone you follow, the tweet it replies to will also appear, even if it wouldn't have on its own.

+    Consider three users: A, B, and C.  You follow B and C, but not A.  User A makes a tweet, and B replies to it (`@A cool!`).
+Neither tweet will appear on your timeline — A's won't because you don't follow A, and B's won't because it begins with a mention of someone you don't follow.
+Then C replies to B's tweet, which puts the mention of B first (see below).  _Both_ B's and C's tweets will now appear on your timeline — C's appears because it begins with a mention of someone you do follow, and B's appears _for context_.

+    In other words, even if a tweet doesn't appear on your timeline initially, it may show up _later_ due to the actions of a third party.

 * A reply _must_, somewhere, mention the author of the tweet it's replying to.
 If you reply to a tweet and delete the author's `@handle`, it'll become a new top-level tweet rather than a reply.
+You can see this in some clients, like Android Twitter: there's "replying to (display name)" text indicating it's a reply, and that text disappears if you delete the `@handle`.

 * There is one exception to the previous rule: if you're replying to _yourself_, you don't have to include your own `@handle`, even though clients include it by default.
 So if you want to say something that spans multiple tweets, you can just keep replying to yourself and deleting the `@handle`.
+(This is sometimes called a "tweetstorm".)

     It's a really good idea to do this whenever you're making multiple tweets about something.
 Otherwise, someone who stumbles upon one of the tweets later will have no idea what the context was, and won't be able to find it without scrolling back however long on your profile.

     If you reply to yourself but leave your `@handle` at the beginning, the first tweet will appear on your profile, but the others won't, because they start with a mention.
+On the other hand, letting the entire tweetstorm appear on your profile can be slightly confusing — the individual tweets will appear in reverse order, because tweets don't appear threaded on profiles.
+On Web Twitter, at least, the followups will have a "view conversation" link that hints that they're replies.

+    Either way, the replies will still appear on your followers' timelines.
+Even if the replies begin with your `@handle`, they still begin with a mention of someone your followers all follow: you!

     I'm told that many third-party clients don't support replying to yourself without your handle included, and the API documentation doesn't mention that it's a feature.
 But I'm _also_ told that _only_ first-party clients require you to mention someone in a reply in order to thread, and that third-party clients will merrily thread anything to anything.
 (I remember when Web Twitter allowed that, so I totally believe the API still does.)
 If you don't use the official clients, I guess give it a whirl and see what happens.

 * The previous rule also applies when making longer replies to someone else.
 Reply to them once, then reply to _yourself_ with the next tweet (and remove your own `@handle`).
 You'll end up with three tweets all threaded together.

-    This is even more important, because Twitter shows the replies to a tweet in a somewhat arbitrary order, bubbling "important" ones to the top.
+    This is even more important, because Twitter shows the replies to a single tweet in a somewhat arbitrary order, bubbling "important" ones to the top.
 If you write a very long response and break it across three tweets, all replying to the same original tweet, they'll probably show as an incoherent jumble to anyone reading the thread.
 If you make each tweet a reply to the previous one, they're guaranteed to stay in order.

 * Replying to a tweet will also prefill the `@handle` of anyone mentioned in the tweet.
 Replying to a retweet will additionally prefill the `@handle` of the person who retweeted it.
-In some cases, it may be polite to remove some of these; you only need the original author's `@handle` to make a reply.
-(It's not uncommon to accumulate multiple mentions, then end up in an extended conversation with only one other person, while constantly notifying several third parties.)
+The original author's `@handle` always appears first.
+In some cases, it's polite to remove some of these; you only need the original author's `@handle` to make a reply.
+(It's not uncommon to accumulate multiple mentions, then end up in an extended conversation with only one other person, while constantly notifying several third parties.
+Or you may want to remove the `@handle` of a locked account that retweeted a public account, to protect their privacy.)

+* Prefilling `@handle`s is done client-side, so some clients have slightly different behavior.
+In particular, I've seen a few people who reply to their own reply to someone else (in order to thread a longer thought), and end up with _their own_ `@handle` at the beginning of the second reply!
+You probably don't want that, because now the second reply begins with a mention of someone all of your followers follow — yourself! — and so both tweets will appear on your followers' timelines.

 * In official clients (Web and Android, at least), long threads of tweets are collapsed on your timeline.
 Only the first tweet and the last _two_ tweets are visible.
 If you have a lot to say about something, it's a good idea to put the important bits in one of those three tweets where your followers will actually see them.
 This is another reason it's polite to thread your tweets together — it saves people from having their timelines flooded by your tweetstorm.